Mikaleb/Bing-Daily-Notion-cover/README.md

 ## Contribution

-README-Model is an open-source project and we are very happy to accept community contributions.
-Please refer to Contributing to [README-Model page](https://github.com/Mikaleb/Bing-Daily-Notion-cover/blob/main/CONTRIBUTING.md) for more details.
+Bing-Daily-Notion-cover is an open-source project and we are very happy to accept community contributions.
+Please refer to Contributing to [Bing-Daily-Notion-cover page](https://github.com/Mikaleb/Bing-Daily-Notion-cover/blob/main/CONTRIBUTING.md) for more details.

 If you run into a bug or miss a feature, please [open an issue](https://github.com/Mikaleb/Bing-Daily-Notion-cover/issues) in this repository.